lazyjsonmapper/lazyjsonmapper/README.md

 ### LazyDoctor

-Our automatic class-documentation utility will be placed within your project's `./vendor/bin/` folder.
+Our automatic class-documentation and diagnostic utility will be placed within your project's `./vendor/bin/` folder.
 Simply run it without any parameters to see a list of all available options.
 You can also open that file in a regular text editor to read some general usage tips and tricks at the top of the utility's source code.

 ### Copyright